ceph/ceph/doc/radosgw/frontends.rst

 .. contents::

-The Ceph Object Gateway supports two embedded HTTP frontend libraries that can be configured with ``rgw_frontends``.
+The Ceph Object Gateway supports embedded HTTP frontend libraries that can be configured with ``rgw_frontends``.
 See `Config Reference`_ for details about the syntax.